SKefalidis/gtk-alsamixer/README.md

 Xfce Alsamixer
 =============

 Xfce Alsamixer is a GUI Alsa Mixer built for the Xfce desktop using GTK 3.
-It is not an official Xfce Application (those reside in gitlab.xfce.org).
+It is not an official Xfce Application (those reside at https://gitlab.xfce.org).

 ## Installation
 Xfce Alsamixer uses the same build/installation process that official Xfce Apps use: https://docs.xfce.org/xfce/building#building_the_packages